mimiyin/collective-play-s18/README.md

 # Design Strategy 1: Every man for himself

-## Week 1: Hello World: Collecting Real-time Inputs
+## Week 1: Hello World: Real-time Inputs
 #### Question(s)
    * What is collective play?
-   * What is NOT collective play?
+   * How is collective interaction different from individual interaction?
+   * How do you know you've designed a successful interaction?
    * Is "willingness to participate" a personality trait?
+   * Is this a programming class?
 #### In-Class
    * Exercises:
         * Quiet Please!
         * Telephone Tonge-Twisters.
         * Strike a pose!
+   * Overview of Design Patterns
    * Tech Tutorials
       * Setting up you local development environment
       * CLI - Command Line Interface